UK running cost calculator

 Washing machines do not run at one fixed wattage for the whole cycle.
 The energy label value gives a more realistic cycle-based estimate.

-Does the programme selector change the calculation?
+Does the programme or temperature selector change the calculation?

 Estimate notice